zandy2test/gumroad/README.md

 bin/dev
 ```

-This starts the rails server, the javascript build system, and a Sidekiq worker.
+This starts the Rails server, the JavaScript build system, and a Sidekiq worker.

-If you know what foreman does and you don't want to use it you can inspect the contents of the `Procfile.dev` file and run the required components individually.

 You can now access the application at `https://gumroad.dev`.